 Leno, Juana – Bowl with Interlocking Stars (1970s)

 Juana Leno is one of the four revivalist matriarchs of contemporary Acoma pottery (including Marie Z. Chino, Lucy Lewis, and Jessie Garcia).
 She was a daughter of Lupita and Jose Vallo and learned to make pottery from her grandmother Eulilia Vallo.
-This is an intricately painted large bowl.
-It is thin-walled and painted with a fine-line interlocking star design.
-Note how each star connects to the one below and to the side!
+This bowl is from the early 1970s.
+It is thin-walled and intricately painted.
+The bowl is round and there are 12 interlocking stars encircling the piece.
+There are eight-sided stars interlocked with four-sided stars.
+Note how she perfectly painted them to fit the shape of the bowl.
 The bowl was traditionally fired, which gives it the coloration on the surface.
-It is signed on the bottom, “Mrs. Juana Leno”.
+It is signed on the bottom, “J. Leno”.
 It is in excellent condition and a creative piece of pottery by this important Acoma Pueblo potter!